-To sell your Universal Windows Platform (UWP) app or distribute it to other users, you need to create a UWP app package for it.
-If you don't want to distribute your app through the Store, you can sideload the app package directly to a device.
+To sell your Universal Windows Platform (UWP) app or distribute it to other users, you need to package it.
+If you don't want to distribute your app through Microsoft Store, you can sideload the app package directly to a device or distribute it via Web Install.
 This article describes the process of configuring, creating, and testing a UWP app package using Visual Studio.
-For more information about sideloading enterprise and line-of-business (LOB) apps, see Sideload LOB Apps in Windows 10.
+For more information about managing and deploying line-of-business (LOB) apps, see Enterprise app management.

-Here is an overview of the steps prepare and create an app package.
+Here is an overview of the steps to prepare and create an app package:

 - Before packaging your app.
-Follow these steps to make sure your app is ready to be packaged for Store submission.
+Follow these steps to ensure your app is ready to be packaged for Partner Center submission.

 - Configure an app package.
-Use the manifest designer to configure the package.
+Use the Visual Studio manifest designer to configure the package.
 For example, add tile images and choose the orientations your app supports.

-- Create an app package.
-Use the Visual Studio app package wizard to create an app package.
-Then certify your package with the Windows App Certification Kit.
+- Create an app package upload file.
+Use the Visual Studio app package wizard to create an app package, then certify your package with the Windows App Certification Kit.

 - Sideload your app package.
-After sideloading your app to a device, you can test that it works correctly.
+After sideloading your app to a device, you can test that it works as you expect it to.

-After you have completed the steps above, you are ready to distribute your app in the Store.
+After you have completed the steps above, you are ready to distribute your app.
 If you have a line-of-business (LOB) app that you don't plan to sell because it's for internal users only, you can sideload this app to install it on any Windows 10 device.

 Before packaging your app

 - Optimize your app.
 You can use Visual Studio’s profiling and debugging tools to optimize the performance of your UWP app.
-For example, the Timeline tool for UI responsiveness, the memory Usage tool, the CPU Usage tool, and more.
-For more information about these tools, see Run diagnostic tools without debugging.
+For example, the Timeline tool for UI responsiveness, the Memory Usage tool, the CPU Usage tool, and more.
+For more information about these tools, see the Profiling Feature Tour topic.

 - Check .NET Native compatibility (for VB and C# apps).
 In the Universal Windows Platform, there is a native compiler that will improve the runtime performance of your app.
-With this change, it is highly recommended that you test your app in this compilation environment.
-By default, the Release build configuration enables the .NET native toolchain, so it is important to test your app with this Release configuration and check that your app behaves as expected.
+With this change, you should test your app in this compilation environment.
+By default, the Release build configuration enables the .NET native toolchain, so it's important to test your app with this Release configuration and check that your app behaves as expected.
 Some common debugging issues that can happen with .NET Native are explained in more detail in Debugging .NET Native Windows Universal Apps.

 Configure an app package

-The app manifest file (Package.appxmanifest) is an XML files that contains the properties and settings that are required to create your app package.
-For example, properties in the manifest file describe the image to use as the tile of your app and the orientations that your app supports when a user rotates the device.
+The app manifest file (Package.appxmanifest) is an XML file that contains the properties and settings required to create your app package.
+For example, properties in the app manifest file describe the image to use as the tile of your app and the orientations that your app supports when a user rotates the device.

 The Visual Studio manifest designer allows you to update the manifest file without editing the raw XML of the file.